 January 18, 2019

 Sharing research can be difficult.
 After the long, hard hours and effort dedicated to designing and conducting the work, it is important that the medium you use to communicate your results is effective.
 The vast majority of what gets published in scientific journals flies under the radar and gains little notice.
 A 2009 research study found that 12% of articles in medicine, 27% in natural sciences, 82% in humanities, and 32% in the social sciences go uncited.
 To move beyond the academic world (the primary audience for manuscripts), and reach other audiences that may care about your work, it is important to learn new techniques that effectively and concisely share research information.
 Videos have recently become part of this and are growing in popularity.
 In today’s fast-paced, digital environment, video tends to be a more engaging and easy to digest format for information delivery to a wider audience.
-Why use video?
-There are a variety of reasons to consider using video to share your work.

 - Visual information is fundamental to communication.
 Human vision is the most highly developed of our senses, therefore, images are a particularly efficient way of communicating information.
 Add to this the stimulation of other senses (like sound) and you have big bang for your buck!

 - Likely one of the most obvious reasons for its popularity is that video is extremely accessible!
 Not only could you shoot a video from your phone, your target audience can access the video from any device (such as a phone, laptop, or tablet).
 Online video sharing technologies (such as YouTube, Vimeo, etc.) offer promising ways to disseminate to wider audiences, making the latest research accessible and easier to share.
 Videos can also be shared far and wide, reaching a much larger audience than more low-tech mediums.